 Here is an online dashboard updated daily tracking infections and outcomes around the world for the coronavirus (2019-nCoV).

 Some experts fear that infections may grow into a pandemic.
 We may not have enough data yet to predict with certainty, however, according to the Centers for Disease Control and Prevention (CDC), every Business Continuity Plan needs to have a pandemic scenario, such as a Coronavirus Business Continuity Plan.

 BCP for Coronavirus: Background

 This is a good time for Risk Management professionals to take action with a Coronavirus Risk Management plan.
 Many of you are already updating your Business Continuity Plans (BCP) to incorporate contingencies related to the rapidly unfolding Coronavirus outbreak.
-You can learn from other outbreaks in the past such as SARS or Swine flu and incorporate new information about the Coronavirus as it unfolds.
+You can learn from other outbreaks in the past such as SARS or Swine flu and incorporate new information about the Coronavirus as it unfoldsand provide risk mitigation against a second wave.
 Global conditions have changed since the last virus outbreak in terms of scale of supply chains and travel.
 Additionally, the fundamentals of operating environments have changed.
 These and other factors warrant a critical review of your organization’s BCP programs to mitigate potential business interruption implications for your organization.

 Timing is everything in preparing and mitigating the effects of a pandemic.
 New infections of influenza typically materialize in 3 waves according to the CDC.
 The 1st wave is currently occuring now and will hopefully subside in spring.
 The 2nd wave is the more dangerous from a volume of infections and mortality rate and is, if prior patterns hold true, expected to begin in the fall.
 The 3rd wave in the following winter is likely to be lower in impact.
 This provides organizations a 6 to 9 month planning window to prepare their risk management and BCP activities.